Mitsubishi ABS Warning Light On – Service Required

 Blown ABS fuse or defective ABS relay

-Check the fuse for the ABS in the main fuse box in the engine bay.
-If the ABS fuse keeps blowing, it indicates a problem with the ABS pump.
+Check the ABS fuse in the engine bay’s main fuse box.
+If it keeps blowing, it indicates a problem with the ABS pump.
 Replace the ABS relay or swap it with one that you know works.

 Defective ABS module